 Since specialization is becoming a rising trend in the business landscape, the requirements of companies are becoming more unique.
 This has resulted in a rising demand for purpose-designed ERP modules to fulfill the particular needs of industries.
 Industry-specific ERP systems offer a more holistic solution.
 In addition to enhancing basic business processes, they provide functionality that solely focuses on a specific vertical.
 This has been especially beneficial for process manufacturers as it has provided them with greater control in a wide range of areas.
 These include tracking of raw materials, quality control, formulation of recipes, recalls, product safety, and management of regulations and compliance.

 Therefore, it’s little wonder that 67% of ERP-using businesses are opting for solutions that offer more industry-specific functionality, according to a study by Mint Jutras, a Boston-based analyst firm.

 Is Micro-Vertical ERP the Next Step?

 ERP requirements can vastly differ even in companies that belong to the same industry.
-For instance, Italian automotive giants Fiat Chrysler utilize a central IT policy which dictates that all of the corporation’s subsidiaries should use the SAP ERP system.
-However, Ferrari, which has been previously owned by Fiat Chrysler, chose to opt for the Infor LN ERP solution to enhance the management of its internal processes.
+For instance, Italian automotive giants Fiat Chrysler utilize a central IT policy that dictates that all of the corporation’s subsidiaries should use the SAP ERP system.
+However, Ferrari, which was previously owned by Fiat Chrysler, chose to opt for the Infor LN ERP solution to enhance the management of its internal processes.
 This is because Ferrari has a vastly different business model compared to its former parent company.
-Unlike Fiat Chrysler, Ferrari sells super cars that are highly-customized to the buyer’s specifications.
+Unlike Fiat Chrysler, Ferrari sells supercars that are highly customized to the buyer’s specifications.
 Consequently, Ferrari requires a much more flexible and agile system compared to manufacturers of mass-market consumer automobiles.

 Major Things to Consider During the ERP Selection Process